Jehovah in the New Testament

-- Howard then concludes with a theory that YHWH may have appeared in the New Testament, which the Watchtower chooses to present fact.
+- Howard then presents a theory that YHWH may have appeared in the New Testament, which Watchtower chooses to present as fact.

 - Howard's work contradicts the Watchtower concept that YHWH was not removed from the Septuagint until the second century after Jesus.

 See the following discussion from the NWT Reference edition.